Neuhsrel/Single-Cell-Analysis-of-Prefrontal-Cortex-in-AD/README.md

 - Mitochondrial gene content: < 5%
 - Genes expressed in fewer than 3 cells removed

 This reduced the dataset from 61,472 to 31,178 nuclei.
-The 5% MT threshold is conservative for postmortem snRNA-seq and may have removed some biologically real nuclei with elevated ambient RNA — see Limitations.

 ### 3. Normalisation and Feature Selection
 Counts normalised to 10,000 per cell and log-transformed.
 Top 2,000 highly